Deans of Colleges / Directors of Services

 - Do you investigate all accidents and incidents appropriately?

-You must ensure health and safety systems are monitored and audited and that all of your staff and students are suitably trained or received appropriate information on how to avoid dangers that may be present within your College / Department.
+You must ensure health and safety systems are monitored and audited and that all of your staff and students are suitably trained or received appropriate information on how to avoid dangers that may be present within your College / Service.

 The central Health and Safety team, a part of Governance & Compliance, Corporate Services, are there to help and not hinder your College / Service.
 They cannot undertake the full health and safety role for your College / Service but they will and can help you and your colleagues establish good health and safety systems and monitor your safety performance.